open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

       `inspecting the TS4231V1PositionData position data visualizer <https://open-ephys.github.io/bonsai-onix1-docs/articles/getting-started/visualize-data.html>`_.
       If the TS4231V1PositionData operator ceases to produce data (i.e. if the visualizer stops updating) at a certain spot, the current base station configuration does not cover that spot.
-If you are unfamiliar with using Bonsai to acquire Onix data, visit the OpenEphys.Onix1 Bonsai package `Getting Started page <https://open-ephys.github.io/bonsai-onix1-docs/articles/getting-started/index.html>`_.
+If you are unfamiliar with using Bonsai to acquire Onix data to do this, visit the OpenEphys.Onix1 Bonsai package `Getting Started page <https://open-ephys.github.io/bonsai-onix1-docs/articles/getting-started/index.html>`_.

-   The image below shows an example of what a lighthouse setup might look with a commutator as well.
+   The image below shows a cartoon of what a lighthouse setup might look with a commutator as well mounted on extruded aluminum rail.
 The overlapping green area represents the region where a TS4231 device is in range of both base stations and can measure position.

    .. image:: ../../_static/images/lighthouses/lighthouse_active-range.svg

-   The image below shows an example of how you can actually mount on extruded aluminum rail.
+   The image below shows an photo of how the actual mounting hardware looks for mounting on extruded aluminum rail.

    .. image:: ../../_static/images/lighthouses/lighthouse-mount-example.png